adamjkb/bark/docs/getting-started.md

 // { id: 1, path: '0001', depth: 1, numchild: 0, name: 'My new root' }
 ```

-Have a look at our [Client API documentation](/docs/client-api-reference.md) to discover what else you can do.
+Have a look at our [Client Extension API documentation](/docs/client-extension-api-reference.md) to discover what else you can do with Bark.